When a child can have a day off school

 - prosecution under Section 4441/4441A of The Education Act 1996

 - a penalty notice which would need to be paid by each parent for each child.
-If you fail to pay this you will be prosecuted.
+If you fail to pay this you may be prosecuted.